irrdnet/irrd/docs/admins/availability-and-migration.rst

 For Redis, you need to connect all instances to the same Redis instance, or use `Redis replication`_.

-Using PostgreSQL replication solves most of the issues mentioned for other options, but may have other limitations or issues that are out of scope for IRRd itself.
+Using PostgreSQL replication solves some of the issues mentioned for other options, but may have other limitations or issues that are out of scope for IRRd itself.